Galliford Try: Background

 The company was created in 2000 through the merger of Try Group plc, founded in 1908 in London, and Galliford plc, founded in 1916.

 Try was founded by the carpenter William S. Try during 1908 in Uxbridge, west London.
 W. S. Try Ltd operated as a general contractor until the beginning of the 1970s, when Try Homes was formed.
 Despite completing several acquisitions, the company's housing activities remained on a relatively small scale, peaking at around 200 units per year during the early 1990s.

 Thomas Galliford established a steamroller hire business in Wolvey, Warwickshire in 1916, but this venture closed during the Second World War after which his sons re-formed the company, incorporated as a civil engineering business, Galliford & Sons, on 2 April 1952.
 Galliford became a public company in 1965.
 It entered the private housing market in 1973 with the acquisition of Crabb Curtis.
+In 1997 the firm's aggregate trading business Galliford Roadstone was divested, creating the GRS Group.
 The housing contribution was subsequently extended through Stamford Homes and, in 1998, the acquisition of Midas Homes, by which time the group was building around 500 houses a year.